decentraland/adr/content/ADR-207-content-addressable-urn.md

 - `entity`: The Namespace Specific String (NSS) denoting the type of content being addressed.
 In this case, it represents an entity within Decentraland.
 - `<IPFS_CIDv1>`: The unique content identifier, using the CIDv1 format from the InterPlanetary File System (IPFS).
 - `?=dcl`: Indicating the content's association with Decentraland.
 This strict component starts with `?=` to comply with q-component of the RFC 8141.
 It MUST be present if any other query parameter is present.
 If none are, it can be omitted.
 - `&baseUrl=https://content.server/content`: An optional query component specifying the base URL of the content server hosting the asset.
-If none is provided, the implementation will fall-back to a content server of the catalyst network.
+If none is provided, the implementation will fall-back to a content server of the Catalyst network.

 The adoption of this URN format offers the following advantages: